 OTHER GUIDEBOOKS & INFORMATION

 Wainwright's original guidebooks were most recently published by Francis Lincoln (recently aquired by QuartoKnows).
 Paul Hannon's Coast to Coast Walk (Hillside) was the first of the guidebooks produced by other authors.
-Terry Marsh followed soon after with A Northern Coast-to-Coast Walk (Cicerone).
+Terry Marsh followed soon after with A Northern Coast-to-Coast Walk , now in a new edition (Cicerone).
 Henry Stedman's Coast to Coast Path (Trailblazer) is a popular and comprehensive guide, updated regularly.
 Other's include Martin Wainwright's The Coast to Coast Walk (Aurum Press - recently aquired by QuartoKnows) and Sandra Bardwell's Coast to Coast - the Wainwright route (Rucksack Readers), which includes a Footprint stripmap at 1:50,000.
 Harvey Maps produce a stripmap guide at 1:40,000, and AZ Adventure now publish a very useful set of OS Explorer strip maps at 1:25,000.

 Wainwright split his walk into 12 sections, as follows:-